adri326/rexpaintjs-fork/README.md

-Image::get(l, x, y) // returns the `(x, y)` pixel of the layer `l` Image::set(l, x, y, pixel) // sets the `(x, y)` pixel of the layer `l` Image::mergeLayers(layers) // merges different layers, with `layers` being an array of indices, a single index or "all"
+Image::get(l, x, y) // returns the `(x, y)` pixel of the layer `l` Image::set(l, x, y, pixel) // sets the `(x, y)` pixel of the layer `l` Image::mergeLayers(layers) // merges different layers, with `layers` being an array of indices, a single index or "all" Image::width // the width of the first layer, null if the image has no layer Image::height // the height of the first layer, null if the image has no layer

 Layer::verifyCoordinates(x, y) // returns true if `(x, y)` are valid pixel coordinates for that layer Layer::get(x, y) // returns the pixel at `(x, y)`